A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 A virtual machine (VM) is an emulation of a physical computer and can perform the same functions, such as running applications and other software.
 VM instances are created from pools of resources in cloud data centers.
 You can specify your VM's geographic region, compute, and storage resources to meet your job's requirements.

 You can create and destroy virtual machines at will to run applications of interest to you, such as interactive analysis environments or data processing algorithms.
-Virtual machines underlie Verily Workbench’s cloud environments.
+Virtual machines underlie Verily Workbench’s cloud apps.

 W